arbeadiegreenspace.org

 Though the development is included in the Local Development Plan (LDP) the new national spatial strategy for Scotland, National Planning Framework 4 (NPF4) , supersedes the LDP.

-There is still hope and your objections will hold weight.
+There is still hope

-Object to the development and write to your Local Councillors
+Write to your Local Councillors

-Relevant objections and related policy
+Examples of objections and related policy

 LOSS OF AMENITY/ACCESS TO NATURE

 This is a very popular natural green space renowned for its bird song and as such its presence encourages people to be active in the area.
-The Core Path through the site is flat and level making it accessible for people with a range of mobility abilities (other natural
+The Core Path through the site is flat and level making it accessible for people with a range of mobility abilities (other natural green spaces in the locality are steeply sloped) thus it allows accessible access to a natural area.

 The loss of this natural green space would therefore be in conflict with the new National Planning Framework 4 (NPF4) namely Annex D where it lays out Six Qualities of Successful Places, Subsection 1.